Samurai Shodown (1993 video game): Plot

+Non playable characters that appear are Kuroko; a man dressed in all black who judges each match during the game and Hikyaku; a delivery man working for Amakusa who disrupts fights.

 Development

 Samurai Shodown evolved from what was originally planned to be a traditional side-scrolling beat 'em up, featuring monsters as the dark heroes (similar to Data East's Night Slashers).
 However, after considering what would sell to a global audience, series-creator and director Yasushi Adachi decided that a fighting game with distinctly Japanese characters, such as samurai and ninjas, would do better.
-The only hold-over from the original concept was Genan Shiranui, the hunchbacked claw-handed creature who was inspired by Adachi's fascination with Tim Burton's Edward Scissorhands.
+The only hold-over from the original concept was Genan Shiranui, the hunchbacked claw-handed creature that was inspired by Adachi's interest in Tim Burton's Edward Scissorhands.

 The programming team for Samurai Shodown consisted of a combination of veteran SNK programmers and former Capcom employees.

-The idea to spell the English title "Shodown" rather than "Showdown" came from SNK's U.S. distributor: They felt the Japanese title "Samurai Spirits" did not adequately explain the game, and felt the spelling could be a play on the word shogun, based on the lingering popularity of the Shogun miniseries.
+The idea to spell the English title as "Shodown" rather than "Showdown" came from SNK's U.S. distributor.
+They felt the Japanese title "Samurai Spirits" did not adequately explain the game, and believed the spelling could be a play on the word shogun, based on the lingering popularity of the Shogun miniseries.

 Release

 The Neo Geo AES version of the game was released for the Wii Virtual Console on October 16, 2007, in Japan; May 30, 2008, in Europe; and June 16, 2008, in North America.
 However, before the Virtual Console version was released in North America, the game was released as part of SNK Arcade Classics Vol. 1.

 Mostly due to the negative publicity surrounding the use of violence in video games, the game was edited when it was first released for the AES as it featured blood and graphic fatal attacks that kill opponents by slicing them in half.
 As a result, it was decided to censor the game for most platforms by changing the blood from red to white and disabling the fatal attack animations.
 The win quotes were also censored, and references to death or blood were altered.

 In the Super NES version, the blood was recolored orange and the fatal attacks were removed.

 The 3DO version was first released in 1994 in North America, then in Japan and Europe the following year, with all blood and fatality graphics intact.
-As a result, some retailers didn't carry this edition of the game.
+As a result, some retailers did not carry this edition of the game.

 The censoring of the Neo Geo console version was unusual in that it was tied to the specific system.
 For instance, a North American cartridge running on a North American Neo Geo would display white sweat, but the same cartridge, when plugged into a Japanese Neo Geo, would run the uncensored game with blood.
 Neo Geo console modifications would enable users to set the system's region to Japan, or play in arcade mode, either of which would cause the game to be played with all of the blood and death animations intact, even on a North American/PAL console.